(Photo Credit: Max Pixel)

 (Photo Credit: Raslok)

 Installing an anti-theft device in your vehicle will deter car thieves from targeting your car.
-Going for S$123.95, this Singapore-designed steering wheel lock keeps your car secured and prevents it from being stolen.
+Going for S$123.95, this locally-designed steering wheel lock keeps your car secured and prevents it from being stolen.
 Other types of anti-theft devices include brake pedal locks and gear shift locks.
-Installing a GPS within your car also helps in the event that your car does get stolen
+Installing a GPS within your car also helps in the event that your car does get stolen.

 6. Avoid Parking Near Car Park Exits